Ashley Graham Shows Off Shapely Cleavage In Throwback Photo From The Met Gala Last Year

 “H&M has been such a big supporter of me from day one—and this further proves that they believe beauty comes in different aspects,” she said.

-Graham hasn’t hinted at the designer of her Met Gala this year but it’s likely — given the immense strides that she’s made in her career — that she has a lot more options than she had in 2016.
+Graham hasn’t hinted at the designer of her Met Gala gown this year but it’s likely — given the immense strides that she’s made in her career — that she has a lot more options than she had in 2016.